gromacs/gromacs/docs/nblib/listed-data-format.rst

 type which can hold the parameters of any type.
-The other member called ``il`` contains the indices for each interaction type, where ``F_NRE`` is the number of interaction types that GROMACS supports.
+The other member called ``il`` contains the indices for each interaction type, where ``F_NRE`` is the number of interaction types that |Gromacs| supports.
 More precisely, each member of ``il``, a ``std::vector<int>``, is a flattened list of all interactions for a given interaction type.
 The vector contains ``N+1`` integer indices for each interaction, where ``N`` is the number of particles that are